-Cotton growers in Egypt have experienced severe economic losses from cotton pests due to reduced yields, low lint quality and increased costs of insecticides.
-(Burrows et al., 1982).
+Cotton growers in Egypt have experienced severe economic losses from cotton pests due to reduced yields, low lint quality and increased costs of insecticides (Burrows et al., 1982).
 Chemical control has not provided a long term solution for cotton pest problems because of the high costs, environmental impact, and related problems (insecticide-resistant insect strains, the reduction of pest insect natural enemies, the resurgence of pest populations in the absence of natural enemies and the occurrence of secondary pests).
 Insecticide control also, focuses on attacking localized populations on a farm by farm basis.
-In contrast, to this approach, area -wide suppression and management has evolved with increasing awareness of the limitations of attacking local infestations which represent only a small part of the total pest populations (Knipling, 1979).
+In contrast, to this approach, area-wide suppression and management has evolved with increasing awareness of the limitations of attacking local infestations which represent only a small part of the total pest populations (Knipling, 1979).

-The negative effects of insecticides could be reduced by: timing insecticide applications to coincide with presence of key pests and absence of natural enemies (Heyerdahl and Dutcher, 1985), reducing application rates (Poehling, 1990) and frequency (Boethl and Ezell, 1978).
+The negative effective of insecticides could be reduced by : timing insecticide applications to coincide with presence of key pests and absence of natural enemies (Heyerdahl and Dutcher, 1985), reducing application rates (Poehling, 1990) and frequency (Boethl and Ezell, 1978).

-Several prediction models have been developed to aidcotton pest management efforts .
-Simple degree-day models for forecasting cotton boll worm spring emergence patterns have been developed (Sevacherian et al., 1977; Huber et al., 1979).
-Recently Baseley and Adams (1966) used field data to determine the optimal lower and upper threshold temperatures and the accumulation starting dates for predicting the spring emergence and for estimating the generation peaks over the growing season.
+Several prediction models have been developed to aid cotton pest management efforts.
+Simple degree-day models for forecasting cotton bollworm spring emergence patterns have been developed (Sevacherian et al., 1977; Huber et al., 1979).
+Recently, Baseley and Adams (1966) used field data to determine the optimal lower and upper threshold temperatures and the accumulation starting dates for predicting the spring emergence and for estimating the generation peaks over the growing season.
 Along with weather forecasts, such models permit growers to time control activities better and make best use of tactics such as delayed planting to maximize the avoidance of emerging moths.
-Gossyplure- baited traps have proved to be highly effective for the early- season detection and population monitoring of moth populations (Basley et. al. 1977) (Gutierrz et al., 1977) coupled a physiologically based cotton plant model to a temperature -dependant PBW model to examine the impact of weather on insect-plant interactions.
+Gossyplure- baited traps have proved to be highly effective for the early-season detection and population monitoring of moth populations (Basley et al., 1977).
+Gutierrez et al. (1977) coupled a physiologically based cotton plant model to temperature-dependent PBW model to examine the impact of weather on insect-plant interactions.

-Heat unit for predicting pest and crop phenology .
-Degree-day summation can be effectively used to project the emergence of overwintering PBW moths and the availability of suitable host material for pest reproduction (Gutierrez et. al., 1977; Sevacherian et. al., 1977 and Adams, 1996).
+Heat unit for predicting pest and crop phenology.
+Degree-day summation can be effectively used to project the emergence of overwintering PBW moths and the availability of suitable host material for pest reproduction (Gutierrez et al., 1977; Sevacherian et al., 1977 and Adams, 1996).
 These temperature based forecasts are important for pinpointing the times to begin pheromone trap sampling and plant observations to validate the occurrence of fruiting cotton, which in turn can identify potential problem areas.
-The relative magnitude and time of occurrence of pheromone- baited trap catches of the early season PBW indicate moth emergence from overwintering populations that initiate infestations in the current year's crop.
-The number of male moths caught 3-5 days prior to the first squaring cycle of cotton are positively correlated to the flower infestations during the first fruiting cycle whereas the number of PBW larvae in bolls during the first fruiting cycle are positively correlated to the flower and boll infestations during the second fruiting cycle.
-Therefore, careful monitoring of pheromone traps and early -season flower infestations can provide, useful information for estimating the extent and magnitude of the moth population that will subsequently oviposit and produce economic infestations of larvae in boll.
+The relative magnitude and time of occurrence of pheromone-baited trap catches of the early season PBW indicate moth emergence from overwintering populations that initiate infestations in the current year's crop.
+The number of male moths caught 3-5 days prior to the first squaring cycle of cotton are positively correlated to the flower infestations during the second fruiting cycle.
+Therefore, careful monitoring of pheromone traps and early-season flower infestations can provide, useful information for estimating the extent and magnitude of the moth population that will subsequently oviposit and produce economic infestations of larvae in boll.

 Development of phenology models has also enabled practitioners of biological control to anticipate the development of various life stages of pest species.
-This allows augmentative or anundative release of beneficially such various parasites or predators, when the most susceptible life stage of the pest species are present.
+This allows augmentative or inundative release of beneficially such various parasites or predators, when the most susceptible life stage of the pest species are present.

-The incorporation of biotechnology in the biological control of pests has resulted in some novel approaches for the control of cotton key pest species.
+The incorporation of biotechnology in the biological control of pests has resulted in some novel approaches for the control of cotton key pests species.